Consumer Medicine Information

 ORFADIN is not addictive.

-ORFADIN is only available on a doctor's prescription.
+ORFADIN is available only with a doctor's prescription.

 Before you take ORFADIN